mwilliams2014/liferay-docs/developer/customization/articles/architecture/06-understanding-ui-concepts-intro.markdown

 ### The Theme

-The theme is responsible for defining the overall look and feel of the site, it's pages, navigation, header, footer, etc. Themes are primarily built with [FreeMarker](https://freemarker.apache.org/) templates, [SASS](https://sass-lang.com/), and JavaScript.
+Themes create the look and feel for the site and are primarily built with [FreeMarker](https://freemarker.apache.org/) templates, [SASS](https://sass-lang.com/), and JavaScript.